RuiCunhaM/netronome-p4-documentation/docs/tips.md

 ---

+## Using variables/metadata as keys in tables.

+When converted to micro_c the variables and metadata become stored inside the scalars structure.
+This implies when someone wants to add a configuration in the p4cfg file accessing this structures it must be done by doing `scalars.<VariableName>` or `scalars.metadata@<MetadataField>`.

+!!! warning
+    For some reason that I cannot explain currently, sometimes the compiler inserts `Ingress::` or `Egress::` before the `scalars.<VariableName>` depending if it is used in the Ingress or the Egress.
+    To check if this prefix is needed you can check the `pifs/pif_debug.json` and search for `Ingress::scalers`, if it is defined, then it is the correct one to use.

+---

 ## Cloning and Multicasting simultaneously (by [Luís Pereira](https://github.com/lumafepe))

 In case you need to multicast a packet and also send it to another interface not on the multicast group, you can't do them simultaneously.